Thermoelectric radiation detector based on superconductor/ferromagnet systems: Abstract

 \section{Abstract}

 We suggest a new type of an ultrasensitive detector of electromagnetic fields exploiting the giant thermoelectric effect recently found in superconductor/ferromagnet hybrid structures.
 Compared to other types of superconducting detectors where the detected signal is based on variations of the detector impedance, the thermoelectric detector has the advantage of requiring no external driving fields.
 This becomes especially relevant in multi-pixel detectors where the number of bias lines and the heating induced by them becomes an issue.
-We propose different material combinations to implement the detector and provide a detailed analysis of its noise equivalent power.
+We propose different material combinations to implement the detector and provide a detailed analysis of its sensitivity and speed.
+In particular, we perform to our knowledge the first proper noise analysis that includes the cross correlation between heat and charge current noise and thereby describes also thermoelectric detectors with a large thermoelectric figure of merit.